luqeei1/asset-optimizer/README.md

-# 📈 Welcome To SharpeOpt ( An Asset Optimization Using Sharpe Ratio )
+# 📈 Welcome To SharpeOpt - An Asset Optimizer Based Around The Sharpe Ratio

 Welcome to my full-stack asset optimization application, SharpeOpt!
 This project leverages the **Sharpe ratio** to help users optimize their investment portfolios.
 It also includes: